acblaumeiser/ncOrtho/README.md

 ## Installation
 The tool comes in two Perl scripts: the ncOrtho1.0.0_pre.pl script to precompute/hash your input data and the ncOrtho1.0.0_main.pl script, which implements the prediction algorithm.
-Both scripts rely on secondaray programs which must be present on your system.
+Both scripts rely on secondary programs which must be present on your system.
 Also you have to specify the respective path in the head of both scripts.

 List of programs needed:
 - Infernal-package (cmbuild, cmcalibrate, cmsearch)
-- blastall and formatdb
+- blastn and makeblastdb
-- tcoffee
+- t-coffee

 ## Usage
 Prerequisite for the ncOrtho-1.0.0_pre.pl script is that all required input data